dice-project/DICE-Deployment-Service/doc/Cloudify-3.4.0-OpenStack.md

 to avoid name collisions.
 Default prefix is set ot `cfy-`, but you can chnage it to just about anything.

-When the script terminates, `os-inputs.yaml' file will contain data that can be used to bootstrap manager.
-Inspect the file and we can move on.
+When the script terminates, `os-inputs.yaml` file will contain data that can be used to bootstrap manager.

+In order to fortify installation, we will add simple credentials to Cloudify manager.
+This is achieved by adding the following lines to `os-inputs.yaml`
+file:

+    security_enabled: true
+    admin_username: admin
+    admin_password: ADMIN_PASS
+    rabbitmq_username: cloudify
+    rabbitmq_password: RABBIT_PASS

+Replace `ADMIN_PASS` and `RABBIT_PASS` placeholders with secure passwords.
+**WARNING:** Something breaks when RabbitMQ password contains non-ASCII characters.
+We are not sure yet what exactly seems to be the problem, but for now, avoid using non-alphanumerical characters for broker password.

+Now we can proceed to actually executing bootstrap procedure.

 ## Executing bootstrap